LlamasOnTheRun/LlamasOnTheRun.github.io/_posts/2022-08-25-Information-Theory-In-Language-Part-1.md

 ![shannon_fano_encoding_7.png](/assets/post3/shannon_fano_encoding_7.png)

 See how traveling down to each node leads to a new encoding.
-Starting at "1", I am able to define a unique encoding that can be used to communicate a message.
+Starting at the root, I am able to define a unique encoding that can be used to communicate a message.
 All the encodings end up being exactly how we found in the passage: